 - Apply online, by post or at its Epsom branch

 - Put in anywhere between £500 and £250,000.
 You’ll get interest tax-free up to your annual ISA limit

 - Variable interest.
 Could go down or up

 - Could also get the market tracker cash ISA.
-Essentially offers the same limits, although the minimum withdrawal with the market tracker is £100.
-However, you do get unlimited withdrawals and the interest rate is fractionally higher
+Essentially offers the same limits, but you do get unlimited withdrawals.

 35-day notice cash ISA